Interdisciplinary Teaching

 numerous disease states and patient care nuances.

-involvement the patient centered medical home model wouldn’t be possible.
+their involvement, the patient centered medical home model wouldn’t

 Scholarly Activity